Establishing Liability in a Toronto Dog Bite Case

 In all civil liability cases in Toronto, the plaintiff is responsible for proving on a balance of probabilities that there is liability.
 In the case of a dog bite accident in Toronto, if the dog bites or attacks, then the dog owner is strictly liable for the dog bite or attack.
 As long as that is proven satisfactorily in court, then liability is established.

 Courts can be slow, so it can take two to three years to settle a Toronto dog bite case.
 If you and your Toronto attorney, have to go to trial, it could take four to five years to see the inside of the courtroom due to court delays in Toronto.
-It is important to work with an experienced dog bite lawyer who can streamline the process of establishing liability in your Toronto dog bite case.
+It is important to work with a Toronto dog bite lawyer who can streamline the process of establishing liability in your Toronto dog bite case.

 Leash laws vary based on municipality.
 In Toronto, the leash law is quite strict.
 Essentially, a dog always has to be on a leash when in a public place.
 Outside of a home, the dog must be leashed unless in a designated dog area.
 Toronto has many of those areas in parks that are fenced off and locked up, and the dogs are allowed to roam freely in those areas.